marcgg/marcgg.github.com/_posts/2015-05-22-ab-testing-in-real-life.md

 After a while, check if you reached an acceptable level of statistical significance.
 Don't even look at the metrics before that since they don't mean a thing yet.

-(TODO: check aymeric))
+Note that the volume of traffic you need depends on the expected impact of the modification.
+If you're making a minuscule change that would impact an already low conversion, you will need hundred of thousands of views on your page to know if it worked.
+If you're making a major change that will have a large impact on conversion, you'll probably need a smaller sample to know if it has a positive or negative impact.

-Once it is reached, you can go in Universal Analytics and segment your KPIs based on the custom dimensions you set up earlier.
+Once you have a sufficient amount of data, you can go in Universal Analytics and segment your KPIs based on the custom dimensions you set up earlier.
 That's where you'll see which variation performs better.

+Note that it's where Universal Analytics shines.
+Not only it is free, but it allows complex segmentation.
+For instance if you run some kind of marketing campaign, you might want to exclude these users from your reporting because they are not your regular users and therefore might not be interesting in the context of an A/B test.

+_To learn more about the subject of segmenting, take a look at "[New user and sequence based segments in the Core Reporting API][5]" or "[Re-imagining Segmentation In Analytics To Help You Make Better Decisions, Faster][6]" from the Google Universal Analytics blog._

 #### Close The Experiment